HunterGerlach/fips-example/README.md

 ### FIPS Compliant Application

-A standard FIPS-compliant application deployed to a FIPS non-compliant cluster will work out of the box, as FIPS is not actually being enforced.
+A simple FIPS-compliant application deployed to a FIPS non-compliant cluster will work out of the box, as FIPS is not actually being enforced.
 The application will look like the following:

 ![FIPS Compliant](images/fips-compliant_app.png)